neoneye/newton-commander/source/docs/readme.txt

 [NSResponder magnifyWithEvent:(NSEvent *)event]

-duplicate folder <--- I use this a lot at my job, instead I use the Finder for this

-delete a single file/folder, should preserver the Y position of the cursor

-AirDrop integration.

-iCloud integration.

-If I drop support for Snow Leopard then I can get rid of the NCScroller and NCScrollView classes that is based on the iTunes Scroller.

-faster navigation.. navigating to parent dir is incredibly slow, compared to navigating into a subdir.
-What is causing this slowdown?
-Navigate out to parent dir is too damn slow.
-This can be optimized by caching everything in the parent dir.
-Breadcrumbs must restore NCListerItems, so that when you later hit backspace, then you get the cached data.

-F1 inspector

-Change permissions sheet

-for some reason on Simon Lynge's Mac copy entered an infinite loop.. investigate

 replace the NCPathControl with GCJumpBar instead.
 Much more powerful and nice too.

 too damn unreliable when browsing SSH via MacFUSE.
 Hangs, crashes, cannot close tabs.
 I guess this is due to the poor NCWorker component.
 The new Worker component will hopefully be more robust to when the child dies/crashes.

 Kill the helper process when the lister is hanging.
 2010_09_21 - It is sometimes hanging when using MacFusion connected with SFTP to a remote site.
 So a kill is still much needed.
 This will probably be solved when switching from NCWorker to the new Worker

 bug: on my work when browsing the Samba share "S01", it sometimes hangs forever and the Finder asks me if I want to disconnect.
 But NewtonCommander just hangs forever.
 Here it would be necessary to kill the worker process.